DeterminateSystems/nix-installer/CONTRIBUTING.md

 nix build .#hydraJobs.vm-test.rhel-v7.x86_64-linux.all -L -j 4
 ```

-> You may need to set `-g 8` to some other number.
+> You may wish to set `-j 4` to some other number.
 Some OS's (Ubuntu 16.04) exhibit problems rapidly updating their users/groups on a system running dozens of VMs.

 For PR review, you can also test arbitrary branches or checkouts like so: